awsdocs/amazon-connect-admin-guide/doc_source/key-management.md

 Amazon AppIntegrations doesn’t support BYOK for encryption of configuration data\.

-The knowledge documents used by Amazon Connect Wisdom are encrypted by the customer\-owned KMS key\.
+The knowledge documents used by Amazon Connect Wisdom are encrypted by an AWS KMS key\.

 For information about AWS KMS keys see [What is AWS Key Management Service?](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) in the *AWS Key Management Service Developer Guide*\.